 Kuwait MOH consultant activities:

-· Assisted the Ministry of Health of Kuwait in strategic planning.
-Worked in Southern Sudan and Kuwait on national policy regarding pharmaceuticals;
+· Assisted the Ministry of Health of Kuwait in strategic planning including national health research strategy

 Duke University consultant activities: